Corrected Samplers for Discrete Flow Models: Experiments

 In this section, we evaluate our proposed corrected samplers on low-dimensional dataset and text-to-image generation task.
 Additional experiments and implementation details can be found in \cref{sec:additional experiments}.

-\subsection{Low-dimensional Simulations}
+\subsection{Low-Dimensional Simulations}

-We conduct simulations on low-dimensional data set with $\mc{D}=3$ and $\abs{\mc{S}}=8$ (the size of the state space is $8^3=512$).
+We conduct simulations on low-dimensional data set with $\mc{D}=9$ and $\abs{\mc{S}}=8$ (the size of the state space is $8^9$).
 In this experiments, we consider both masked and uniform source distributions, and use the linear schedule $\kappa_t=t$.
 We trained our logits models using objective in \eqref{eq:training-posterior}.
-We compared the corrected samplers (\cref{alg:Time-corrected sampler,alg:Location-corrected sampler}) with tau-leaping and Euler samplers (\cref{alg:Tau-leaping,alg:Euler sampler}).
+We compared the corrected samplers (\cref{alg:Time-corrected sampler,alg:Location-corrected sampler}) with tau-leaping, Euler samplers (\cref{alg:Tau-leaping,alg:Euler sampler}) and (deterministic midpoint) high-order samplers \citep{ren2025fast}.
 For a fair comparison, we record the sampling time of each sampler in each setting.
 The results are provided in \cref{fig:simulation-3}, demonstrating that the proposed corrected samplers have a faster convergence rate than tau-leaping and Euler samplers.
 Specifically, the corrected samplers achieves lower total variation when the sampling time is fixed.
 Furthermore, the corrected samplers have negligible additional cost relative to the Euler sampler when the number of steps is greater than dimension $\mc{D}$.
+Compared with (deterministic midpoint) high-order samplers, the corrected samplers consistently outperform the RK2 sampler.
+Moreover, under a fixed sampling time, the location-corrected sampler achieves lower total variation than the RK2-Trapezoid sampler for the masked source distribution, and remains competitive with the RK2-Trapezoid sampler for the uniform source distribution.
+The observed advantage of the location-corrected sampler under the masked source distribution is consistent with our theoretical result that it has lower iteration complexity if the posterior is time-independent.

-\subsection{Text-to-image Generation}
+\subsection{Text-to-Image Generation}